Look At All These People In The Mall: Vandals Or Customers?

 My trades

 TCO is the largest discount available on ultra-high-quality malls.
 It is one of my larger positions.
 I wanted to buy more last week, but it was falling less than several peers so I raised my positions in Tanger Factory Outlet Centers (SKT) and Pennsylvania Real Estate Investment Trust (PEI).
 In both cases, I am pretty close to having the cheapest shares traded in the last few years.
 TCO is in an unrealized loss, but I may add more.
 After the last few days, my position in SKT moved to an unrealized loss.

 I have bought SKT 4 times now and sold shares once.
 It rallied outside of my strong-buy range around a month or so ago and I harvested a gain on a chunk of my position.
 I figured SKT was still a solid investment.
 However, they were thoroughly outperforming several of their peers.
 Consequently, I wanted to free up the capital so I could buy more if we saw an event like Friday.
 PEI is in an unrealized gain.
 Simon Property Group (SPG) is in an unrealized gain.

 Overall, at least adjusted for dividends, I'm up on at least 3 of my 5 mall REITs.
 On SKT, I would need to check my records for how much I harvested.
 It’s fairly close to even despite the stock setting a new 52-week low on Friday.
-Since several mall REITs hit new 52 week lows last week after a year of mostly declining, I think the record for picking individual companies and entry prices is pretty solid.
+Since several mall REITs hit new 52-week lows last week after a year of mostly declining, I think the record for picking individual companies and entry prices is pretty solid.
 If the sector reverses course at some point in the next year, my record goes from pretty solid (thoroughly outperforming sector) to incredible.

 TCO’s drop in price